digital-land-attic/brownfield-land-collection-old/README.md

 Collect data published by each Local Planning Authority, validate the publications, and build a national [dataset](dataset).

-# Process

-The source list of registers collected is kept and maintained in [data/brownfield-land.csv](data/brownfield-land.csv).
+The source list of registers collected is kept and maintained in [dataset/brownfield-land.csv](dataset/brownfield-land.csv).

 The [collection](collection) directory contains resources collected from sources: